webmachinelearning/webnn/device-selection-explainer.md

 ## Open questions

 - WebGPU provides a way to select a GPU device via [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter).
 Should WebNN expose a similar adapter API for NPUs?
+The current take is to not expose explicit adapters.

 - How should WebNN extend the context options?
 What exactly is best to pass as context options?
 Operator support limits?
 Supported features, similar to [GPUSupportedFeatures](https://gpuweb.github.io/gpuweb/#gpusupportedfeatures)?
 Others?